Christian Brothers College High School

 Christian Brothers College High School (CBC High School) is a Lasallian Catholic college preparatory school for young men in Town and Country, Missouri, a suburb of St. Louis.
-It is located in the Roman Catholic Archdiocese of Saint Louis and is owned and operated by the De La Salle Christian Brothers Midwest District and is the second oldest Lasallian school in the United States.
+It is located in the Archdiocese of Saint Louis and is owned and operated by the De La Salle Christian Brothers Midwest District.
+It is the second oldest Lasallian school in the United States.

 History

 Early years (1850–1916)

-The school was founded in 1850 under the name St. Joseph's Academy by three French-speaking Christian Brothers who had come to St. Louis the previous year from Montreal, Quebec.
-In 1851, the school moved from its original location at 16th and Market Streets to 8th and Cerre Streets in downtown St. Louis, and the name changed to the "Academy of the Christian Brothers."
+The school was founded in 1850 under the name "St. Joseph's Academy" by three French-speaking Christian Brothers who had come to St. Louis the previous year from Montreal, Canada.
+In 1851, the school moved from its original location at 16th and Market Street to 8th and Cerre Street in downtown St. Louis, and the name changed to the "Academy of the Christian Brothers."
 In December 1855, the school was granted a college charter, becoming the Brothers' first U.S. institution to operate at the collegiate level.

-In 1882, due to lack of space, the school moved to the "Cote Brilliante" campus in north St. Louis on the northeast corner of Easton Ave. and N. Kingshighway, where it served as a primary, secondary, and college boarding school for boys.
-At one point in the 1890s, more than half of St. Louis' clergy were graduates of CBC.
+In 1882, due to lack of space, the school moved to the "Cote Brilliante" campus in north St. Louis on the northeast corner of Easton Avenue and North Kingshighway, where it served as a primary, secondary, and college boarding school for boys.

 The Summer Olympic Games were held in St. Louis in 1904, the first Olympics to feature a competitive soccer (association football) tournament and to award medals in the sport.
 Concerns regarding team travel from Europe, and a lack of amateur players of the sport, were addressed when the Cadets of Christian Brothers College (along with the Raiders, a soccer team made up from members of St. Rose Parish Church Athletics Association) were invited to represent the United States in the association football tournament of the 1904 Summer Olympic Games.
 The only other entrant in the competition were the then-champions of Canada, from Galt, Ontario.
 The tournament was held in Francis Field in mid-November.
-The Canadians easily won the gold medal, but Christian Brothers College came second, and each member of the team was awarded a silver medal.
+The Canadians easily won the gold medal, but Christian Brothers College came in second, and each member of the team was awarded a silver medal.
 Those remain the only Olympic medals awarded to a school or college.
 The second-place finish remains the best result achieved by a United States men's soccer team at the Olympic Games.
 The 11 members of the school team included three brothers, John, Thomas, and Charles January, and the youngest of the siblings was just 16 years old at the time.
 Charles, the last surviving member of the team, died in 1970.

-On October 5, 1916, a fire destroyed the school, killing seven firefighters, two sick Brothers, and a nurse.
+On October 5, 1916, a fire destroyed the school, killing seven firemen, two sick Brothers, and a nurse.
 Washington University in St. Louis allowed CBC to use the former Smith Academy building for the rest of the academic year.